10 QUESTIONS YOU MUST ASK A DEVELOPER

 You Need to Know

 You have to know exactly what you are getting yourself into before hiring anyone.
-No matter the task or service, asking questions are essential.
+No matter the task or service, asking questions is essential.
 You just have to know the right questions to ask.
 So, if you are wondering, “who can I hire?”
 Look no further, I will break down how to come to a decision between Web Developers and an actual company.
 Here are the 10 questions you must ask.

 The Client (You)